uAspire is important in Oakland communities like mine where a lot of kids don't know where to start or don't really have the opportunity.

 After my mom passed away my senior year I felt a lot of pressure.
 I felt like it confirmed that I had to go to college.
 I was struggling with the idea that I didn't have a choice.
 Then the pandemic hit a few months later and I started struggling with my school work.
 I was very unmotivated and I stopped replying to my advisor's messages, but she was persistent.
 I was going through a lot, and she wasn't pushy, just persistent and that really benefited me in the end.

-When I originally filled out my FASFA I didn't know I had to put the school I wanted to attend on the form.
-A week before the due date my advisor, Victoria, noticed I wasn't getting any financial aid offers and caught the mistake.
-UC Davis was the only school that reached out in time and I was not excited.
+When I originally filled out my FASFA I didn't know I had to put the school I wanted to attend on the form. m.
+My advisor, Victoria, noticed I wasn't getting any financial aid offers and caught the mistake.
+She made me aware of my options and helped me plan.
+When we reviewed my financial aid offer from UC Davis it turned out I wasn’t going to pay out of pocket for school expenses at all and I didn’t think that was possible.